Galuur/mangos_solocraft/README.md

 ## What it does

-When a player enters a dungeon or raid instance, their Stamina (and Intellect for caster classes) are scaled up as if they had a full group.
+When a player enters a dungeon or raid instance, their base stats are scaled up as if they had a full group.
 When they leave, the scaling is removed.
 This makes vanilla dungeons and raids soloable without requiring custom content or balance changes.

 - **Health scaling** — Stamina is multiplied based on the dungeon's expected group size divided by the current number of players in the group.
 A solo player in a 5-man dungeon receives 5x Stamina; a duo receives 2.5x; a full group of five receives no buff.
 - **Physical damage scaling** — Strength and Agility are scaled to increase melee damage, ranged damage, and attack power proportionally.